MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin-cerner.md

 ## Privacy and location of data

-Teams integration into EHR systems optimizes the amount of data that’s used and stored during integration and virtual visit flows.
+Teams integration into EHR systems optimizes the amount of data that’s used and stored during integration and Virtual Visits flows.
 The solution follows the overall Teams privacy and data management principles and guidelines outlined in Teams Privacy.

 The Teams EHR connector doesn't store or transfer any identifiable personal data or any health records of patients or healthcare providers from the EHR system.
 The only data that the EHR connector stores is the EHR user’s unique ID, which is used during Teams meeting setup.